larascremin/virtual-gallery/README.md

 ### VIRTUAL ART GALLERY 🖼️

-This is a page for the appreciation of Baroque art and display of the most important paintings of this style, with special effects created by React.
+This is a webpage for appreciation of Baroque art and display of the most important paintings of this style,<br/>
+with special effects created by React, version @18,2,0.
 Take a look:

 👉 https://baroque-gallery.vercel.app